Change Definition

 • Change: Examples of changes could include implementing a new software system, restructuring a department, adjusting work processes, or introducing a new product line.

-• Transformation: Examples of transformations could include transitioning from a traditional brick-and-mortar business model to a fully digital one, adopting a customer-centric culture, or undergoing a merger that leads to a complete integration of two organizations.
+• Transformation: Examples of transformations could include transitioning from a traditional brick-and-mortar business model to a fully digital one, adopting a customer-centric culture, or undergoing a merger that completely integrates two organizations.

 Read also other definitions